Are The Effects Of CBD Cumulative?

 Some people choose to take CBD for acute pain or local inflammation.
-They usually prefer a high dose to maximize the speed in which CBD will work.
+They usually prefer a CBD high dose to maximize the speed at which CBD will work.
 A migraine, a sore joint after intense exercise, or a headache are acute problems.
 People facing them use CBD as a means to gain temporary relief.

 The effect also extends to psychological conditions.
 A clinical trial in 2011 examined a group of people suffering from a social anxiety disorder.
 These were given CBD before speaking in public.
 The researchers found that “pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech.”
 In this case, CBD showed efficacy without the need for any cumulative effect.